amazon-connect/amazon-connect-salesforce-scv/examples/ExtensionRouting/readme.md

   b.
 AWSSCVCommonLambdaPythonLayer: ARN of the common python layer
   c.
 AWSSCVCommonRole: ARN of the awsscv_common_role role
   d.
 ConnectInstanceName: Provide the instance name for Amazon Connect.
-  e. sfHost: The full https url to your salesforce org.
-  f. sfProduction: Is this a production org (true/false)
-  g. sfSecrets: ARN for your Salesforce credentials in AWS Secrets Manager
+  e. sfConfig: ARN for your Salesforce config in AWS Secrets Manager
-  h. sfVersion: The API version of your Salesforce org.
 12. Select Next
 13. In Service Cloud Voice deployments, it is normal to see a warning on the next page, Configure stack options
 14. Scroll to the bottom and select Next